-This new feature in iOS 10 is really a much-welcomed feature.
-How many times have you visited a mall or an office complex or your doctor’s office and forgotten where you parked your car.
+This nice Apple Maps feature was introduced iOS 10 and is really a much-welcomed and loved feature.
+How many times have you visited a mall or an office complex or your doctor’s office and forgotten where you parked your car?
 I have covered large parking lots tirelessly pressing my car remote button to figure out where exactly I parked my car.
-Usually I would take a photo of the location ( Floor/Spot #s) and find my way back.
-This new Parked feature is way better when it works.
+Usually, I would take a photo of the location ( Floor/Spot #s) and find my way back.
+The Maps Parked feature is way better when it works.

-By default this feature works out of box on your iPhone with a few easy settings.
-In order to get this functionality working, you will have to follow these easy settings on your iPhone running iOS 10.
+By default, this feature works out of the box on your iPhone with a few easy settings.
+In order to get this functionality working, you will have to follow these easy settings on your iPhone running at least iOS 10.

-The feature takes advantage of your bluetooth pairing with your vehicle if your car does not have the carplay option.
-If you are having issues with pairing your bluetooth with your car, You may want to try fixing that first.
+The feature takes advantage of your Bluetooth pairing with your vehicle if your car does not have the car play option.
+If you are having issues with pairing your Bluetooth with your car, fix that first.
 The best course of action is to force close all the open apps on your iPhone, reboot your phone and then follow the steps below.

 - Make Sure that your iPhone has been set up to connect with your car’s Bluetooth.
-We recommend that you un-pair the iPhone and redo the pairing process following the iOS 10 update.
+We recommend that you unpair the iPhone and redo the pairing process following any iOS update (for 10 and above.)
 While at it, Delete the old iPhone connection info from the car and re-do it.
 On your iPhone, tap on Settings > General > About > Name and change the name of the device from iPhone to something new.
-Once you have re-named the device, try to pair it with your car’s bluetooth.
+Once you have renamed the device, try to pair it with your car’s Bluetooth.

-- You will need to be using Apple Maps to get this functionality as you will see the parked car spot on your Apple Map.
+- You need to be using Apple Maps to get this functionality as you only see the parked car spot on your Apple Map.
 Please make sure that you turn on the notification settings for Maps.
-Tap on Settings > Notifications > Maps and make sure you have the setting enabled.
+Tap on Settings > Notifications > Maps and make sure you have the setting enabled

-- Tap on Settings > Maps > Scroll down and enable “Show Parked Location” under Your Car
+- Turn on Show Parked Location.
+Go to Settings > Maps > Show Parked Location.
+Scroll down to find and enable “Show Parked Location” under Your Car

 Mindful of the Battery

-Since the functionality depends upon your location services setting being turned ON, it can drain your battery.
+Since the functionality depends on turning ON your location services setting, it can drain your battery.
 This is particularly important if you are using an older iPhone 6.

 Go to settings > privacy > systems services and scroll right to the bottom.
 Turn the setting to OFF for the Status bar Icon here.

 As of writing this post, many users have complained that the feature is not working with their iPhone 5S devices.
 Apple support seems to be thinking that is related to older Car stereo equipment but we have seen issues even in some newer cars.
-We will keep this post updated as we find out additional information.
-We have not been able to get the feature working on the iPhone 5.
-We have tested this on the 6S and the iPhone 7 models using a 2006 Lexus.
-There are known issues around the feature not working with BMW vehicles due to bluetooth connectivity problems.
+As additional information comes in, we’ll update the article.
+Additionally, we have not been able to get the feature working on the iPhone 5 or iPhone 5C models.
+We have tested this on the 5S, 6S, 7, and the iPhone X models using a 2006 Lexus with no problems.
+There are some known issues with the feature not working with BMW vehicles due to Bluetooth connectivity problems.

 We hope that you are able to connect to your automobile and take advantage of this nifty feature.